Digital Social Care Records Explained

 So, to understand which DSCR system might work best for you, you should arrange demonstrations with those suppliers that seem to fit your needs.
 Talk to the suppliers about what you need from a system and whether they can deliver on those requirements.
 Involve colleagues from different parts of the care service to help you make the right decision.

-That said, Access is certainly distinct in two key ways, that makes us completely unique compared to other DSCR suppliers.
+That said, Access is certainly distinct in two key ways, that makes us completely unique.

 Firstly, we offer an unrivalled range of other, complimentary software to help you manage your entire care service more efficiently, safely, to improve care quality and grow with scalable savings in time, personnel and money.